wondering-packet/learning-vault/Git/KBs/KB010 - Squashing.md

 ```

 After you save and close the editor, Git will then open a new prompt where you can write the final, single commit message for all the combined changes.

+> [!CAUTION] Rewriting Shared History
+> Rewriting history with `git rebase -i` should **only** be performed on commits that exist solely on your local branch and have **not been pushed to a remote repository**.
+>
+> If you rewrite commits that other people have already pulled, you will change the commit IDs.
+This forces others to manually resolve major conflicts, and can lead to lost work.
+If you must do this, you will need to use `git push --force` to overwrite the remote, which is a dangerous operation and considered a bad practice in collaborative environments.